borisbabic/browser_cookie3/README.md

 <strike>This is a python3 fork of [Richard Penman's Browser Cookie](https://github.com/richardpenman/browsercookie)</strike>
 This is a fork of a fork to add BSD support
-Currently only works on Firefox.
-Support for Chromium seems complicated, will work on it later.
+Currently works on Chromium & Firefox.
+Only OpenBSD is supported right now

 # Browser Cookie #